 In our study, the neuroendoscopy group had a cure rate of 82.6% (114/138), symptom improvement rate of 90.6% (125/138) and recurrence rate of 5.1% (7/138).
 The microscopy group had a cure rate of 85.8% (97/113), symptom improvement rate of 93.8% (106/113) and recurrence rate of 9.7% (11/113).
 There was no significant difference in these rates between the two groups.
-However, in the neuroendoscopy group, the postoperative hospital stay was 8.4 ± 0.6 d, operating time was 167.2 ± 9.6 min, and intraoperative blood loss was 83.4 ± 9.3 mL, compared with 11.2 ± 0.6 d, 199.7 ± 9.3 min and 138.8 ± 13.6 mL, respectively, in the microscopy group.
+However, in the neuroendoscopy group, the postoperative hospital stay was 8.4 ± 0.6 d, operating time was 167.2 ± 9.6 min, and intraoperative blood loss was 83.4 ± 9.3 mL compared with 11.2 ± 0.6 d, 199.7 ± 9.3 min and 138.8 ± 13.6 mL, respectively, in the microscopy group.
 These differences between the two groups were significant.
-We believe that the neuroendoscopic and microscopic trans-sphenoidal approaches for resection of nonfunctional pituitary adenomas have equivalent efficacy.
-However, neuroendoscopic surgery has shorter operating time, less intraoperative bleeding and shorter recovery time.
+We believe that the neuroendoscopic and microscopic transsphenoidal approaches for resection of nonfunctional pituitary adenomas have equivalent efficacy.
+However, neuroendoscopic surgery has shorter operating time, less intraoperative bleeding, and shorter recovery time.
 We consider that we can identify the tumor and its surrounding structures better under neuroendoscopy without breaking the nasal septum, which saves operating time and causes less surgical trauma and quicker recovery.

-With regard to complications, in the neuroendoscopy group, the incidence of diabetes insipidus was 4.3% (6/138), cerebrospinal fluid leakage 7.2% (10/138), electrolyte disturbance 8.0% (11/138), hypopituitarism 23.2% (32/138) and intracranial infection 6.5% (9/138).
-In the microscopy group, the incidence of diabetes insipidus was 32.7% (37/113), cerebrospinal fluid leakage 10.6% (12/113), electrolyte disturbance 20.4% (23/113), hypopituitarism 30.9% (35/113) and intracranial infection 9.7% (11/113).
-There was no difference in the incidence of cerebrospinal fluid leakage, hypopituitarism and intracranial infection in the two groups.
+With regard to complications, in the neuroendoscopy group, the incidence of diabetes insipidus was 4.3% (6/138), cerebrospinal fluid leakage was 7.2% (10/138), electrolyte disturbance was 8.0% (11/138), hypopituitarism was 23.2% (32/138), and intracranial infection was 6.5% (9/138).
+In the microscopy group, the incidence of diabetes insipidus was 32.7% (37/113), cerebrospinal fluid leakage was 10.6% (12/113), electrolyte disturbance was 20.4% (23/113), hypopituitarism was 30.9% (35/113), and intracranial infection was 9.7% (11/113).
+There was no difference in the incidence of cerebrospinal fluid leakage, hypopituitarism, and intracranial infection in the two groups.
 However, the incidence of diabetes insipidus and electrolyte imbalance was significantly different.
 Neuroendoscopic surgery can reduce the incidence of diabetes insipidus and electrolyte imbalance.
-We believe that the main reason for cerebrospinal fluid leakage is rupture of the saddle septum, and intracranial infection is often secondary to cerebrospinal fluid leakage.
+We hypothesize that the main reason for cerebrospinal fluid leakage is rupture of the saddle septum, and intracranial infection is often secondary to cerebrospinal fluid leakage.
 The saddle septum can be broken because it becomes thinner due to the tumor pressure and the tumor falls unevenly during the tumor eradication process, resulting in intraoperative cerebrospinal fluid leakage.
-However, correct repair of the saddle septum was achieved by neuroendoscopy or microscopy, reducing the incidence of cerebrospinal fluid leakage and intracranial infection.
+However, correct repair of the saddle septum was achieved by neuroendoscopy or microscopy reducing the incidence of cerebrospinal fluid leakage and intracranial infection.
 Diabetes insipidus and electrolyte imbalance are related to the traction and injury of the pituitary stalk during surgery.
 Under the neuroendoscope, we can identify the pituitary stalk more clearly, which is helpful for avoiding injury to the pituitary stalk and reducing the occurrence of diabetes insipidus and electrolyte imbalance.

-However, this study had some limitations, such as the limited sample size, lack of randomization of groups and bias caused by single-center analysis.
+This study had some limitations, such as the limited sample size, lack of randomization of groups, and bias caused by single-center analysis.
 In the future, multicenter samples and randomization will be used to reduce this bias, and a multicenter prospective study of nonfunctional pituitary adenomas should be conducted to make the research more convincing.

-In conclusion, neuroendoscopic surgery does not damage normal structure of the nasal cavity, and has the advantages of clearer operative vision, shorter operating time, less intraoperative bleeding, shorter recovery time and fewer complications.
+In conclusion, neuroendoscopic surgery does not damage normal structure of the nasal cavity and has the advantages of clearer operative vision, shorter operating time, less intraoperative bleeding, shorter recovery time, and fewer complications.
 With the development of 3D endoscopic techniques, neuroendoscopic techniques will be one of the main developmental directions of microsurgery.

 ARTICLE HIGHLIGHTS